Skip to content

 key: license_server_key

 In Kubernetes, administrators have the option to use the secrets API.
-You can use license file, which can be added as mounted volume.
-Chemaxon products use $CHEMAXON_HOME to store temporary files, not just license files, so using a secret mount can cause read only file system errors.
+You can use a license file, which can be mounted as a volume.
+Chemaxon products use $CHEMAXON_HOME to store temporary files, not just license files, so using a mounted secret can cause read only file system errors.

 It is recommended that administrators use a combination of secret volumes and the environment variable $CHEMAXON_LICENSE_URL.